CPatrik/Guitar-Companion/README.md

 # Guitar-Companion
-Just a simple guitar tab manager.

-My first WPF project for my convenience.

-If you want to try it you can download the 7z file from the Executable folder, or you can build it yourself from the source code.
+It’s a tab manager where you can sort your added tabs by tuning, extension.
+You can add favorites, songs that you are currently learning and songs that you want to learn with sorting options.

+Currently planned features are:
+	A label option, where you can add custom labels to your tabs, and then you can assign them to your songs for more sorting options.
+	A settings panel to customize the program
+	Some UI improvements